BrianNewsom/ProjectTeams/README.md

 ## Hardware
 [This is a preliminary list; it will be finalized in a meeting with Mike (see below)]

     1. Kinect
     2. Raspberry Pi
-3. Infrared Sensor x2
+    3. Infrared Sensor x4
     4. Central Server
     5. Speakers
     6. Monitor
     7. Arduino
-8. Arduino BT shield

 ## Roles
 Given the varying expertise and interests, I'd like you to outline what team member will be responsible for what parts of the project.
 It's okay if 2 people want to share certain responsibilities.
 This is mostly for your own organization and, if things get rocky, so Mike knows who to talk to in the group.